Peaky Blinders Spin-Offs Coming To Netflix: Release Date, Plot Details

 Peaky Blinders fans, you may want to try and remain calm.

-While we’ve been teased with news of a film for a while now, it seems as though the hit Birmingham-based drama may be getting its own spin-off series, too.
+While we’ve been teased with news of a film for a while now, it seems as though the hit Birmingham-based drama may be getting its own spin-off series as well.

-And we’re not talking about just one show, oh no. According to reports by Bloomberg, Peaky Blinders is set to get a spin-off set in Boston in the middle of the 20th century, taking place 20 years after the original series.
+And we’re not talking about just one show, oh no. According to reports by Bloomberg, Peaky Blinders is set to get a spin-off set in Boston in the middle of the 20th century, taking place 20 years after the events of the original series.

-The other series is reportedly going to focus on Polly Gray, the formidable matriarch at the heart of the Shelby family, who was played by the late Helen McCrory.
+The other series is reportedly going to focus on Polly Gray, the formidable matriarch at the heart of the Shelby family, played by the late Helen McCrory.

 ‘Peaky Blinders’ spin-off series: More details